 In 1818 John Rose Palmer, nephew to Hon John Palmer came to Jamaica to attempt to recover Rose Hall from the Court of Chancery.
 The trip was unsuccessful.
 He was so in debt he mortgaged to Henry Martin Ancrum of London.

 Annie Palmer is a fact smothered by myths regurgitated for the purpose of persuasion, or in this case entertainment.
-Locals that anchor onto the myth are further drawn into the story by findings, according to ghost busters and mediums who have reported ghosts measured by whatever tools they use to quantify their investigations.
-You can find them on you tube if you google Rose Hall, St James, Jamaica.
+Locals that anchor onto the myth are further drawn into the story by findings, according to ghostbusters and mediums who have reported ghosts measured by whatever tools they use to quantify their investigations.
+You can find them on youtube if you google Rose Hall, St James, Jamaica.

 If such things as haunting do exist, I would guess that it’s more likely to be spirits other than Annie Palmer with an entirely different reason to haunt.
 And if it is Annie Palmer she’s probably freaking out at the idea that a myth portrays her as a psychotic promiscuous femme fatale.

 An alternative truth.
 Reminds me of our attachment to story.
 The brain/mind will perceive something as true no matter what until proven otherwise and sometimes with no flexibility.
-For some Jamaican’s and visitors this story is perceived as true full stop.
+For some Jamaican’s and visitors, this story is perceived as true, full stop.
 This opens up for me the question regarding the influence of the colonies over those enslaved that were forced to accept Christianity in its abusive form as it was during the transatlantic slave trading.
 Thereby driving out the indigenous belief system.
-Of course there were also many that resisted enslavement and brought about the abolition of slavery at the same time maintaining their cultural identity and beliefs, whilst adopting that which was new.
+Of course, there were also many that resisted enslavement and brought about the abolition of slavery at the same time maintaining their cultural identity and beliefs, whilst adopting that which was new.

 Human nature will adapt to survive.
 This poses many questions that I’ll have to bookmark.

 Rose Hall has been renovated to a high standard using original and replicated antiques that create a period gone but not forgotten.
-It is most definitely worth a visit and I understand they have scary nights staged to frighten the crap out of you, if you like that kind of thing.
+It is most definitely worth a visit and I understand they have scary nights staged to frighten the crap out of you if you like that kind of thing.

 The boundaries between entertainment and fact I prefer to be clear when dealing with a period so abhorrent as the transatlantic slave trade.
-The renovation of the plantation sight is impressive no doubt but the blur between fact and fiction left me slightly irked.
+The renovation of the plantation site is impressive no doubt but the blur between fact and fiction left me slightly irked.